-Our riding classes follow the internationally recognized Riding for the Disabled UK (RDA) standard, syllabus and best practices.
+Our riding classes follow the internationally recognized Riding for the Disabled UK (RDA) and Professional Association of Therapeutic Horsemanship International (PATH Intl.) standards, syllabus and best practices.

 We provide structured, tailored classes for each individual dependent on ability and need.
 Our highly trained staff and volunteers are of RDA specified training and are fluent in their procedures and most importantly health and safety standards.
 Our expert staff along with our passion and drive help develop riders to their maximum potential and ensure that all students receive the best possible experience in which to progress and excel.